dbp/website/essays/2018-01-01-home-backups.markdown

     Then set `pi`s password with `sudo smbpasswd -i pi`.
-Now restart the service with `sudo /etc/init.d/sambda restart` and then from a mac (and probably windows) you can connect to the pi with the "Connect to Server" interface, connect as the `pi` user with the password you set, and see the share.
+Now restart the service with `sudo /etc/init.d/sambda restart` and then from a mac (and probably windows; not sure how as I don't have any in my house) you can connect to the pi with the "Connect to Server" interface, connect as the `pi` user with the password you set, and see the share.
 Note that to be able to make changes, the `/mntpoint` (and what's in it) needs to be writeable by the `pi` user.
 You can also use a different user, set up samba differently, etc.

 ### Summary